 Finally headed up to this crag after over a year of beta hunting.
 Honestly I was mostly worried about some chump tossing a rock through my windshield, as I have read more than one vandalism warning.
 No issues, easy to find, right on the Cumberland Trail.
 Parking is limited, room for maybe 6-8 trucks.
 10 minute approach to moderate creek crossing, then a steep but short trail to the base.
 Trail marked by white blazes until creek crossing, then marked with black plastic on trees.
 Not sure what routes are what yet, was able to climb 2 lines, one free and one with gear.
 Very scenic, exposed.
 I'm guessing this will be a bushwacking nightmare in the summer, mountain laurel already growing like mad.

-Climbed here a few times, definitely not my favorite - very steep approach and all the belay spots are at an awkwardly steep angle as well, which just gets annoying after awhile.
 As for directions, the trail that leads across the creek to the cliff-line is approximately 100 yards past the first small waterfall.
 Yes, there is a tree across the river with a black plastic bag wrapped around it.
-Take that trail up a steep slope until you hit the first cliff-line, which I'm assuming, though not sure, is what the Dixie Cragger's Atlas calls the "lower wall."
+Take that trail up a steep slope until you hit the first cliff-line, which I'm assuming, though not sure, is what the DCA calls the "lower wall."
 If you keep scrambling up, you will walk directly into the Main Flake (North Face), with the South Face (The Alley) on your right.
 I took a few photos of the parking area and creek crossing to help.